Who should replace Mike Martin Jr. as FSU baseball HC?

 The Resume:

-The former Seminole and college roommate of Martin Jr. is on the top of every list as the most wanted for FSU’s next head coach.
-Jarrett is currently in his third season as the Notre Dame Fighting Irish head coach and has his team in the super regionals for the second straight year.
-He was the ACC and D1 baseball coach of the year in 2021, his second season at the helm for Notre Dame.
+The former Seminole (and college roommate of Martin Jr.) is on the top of every list for FSU’s next head coach.
+Jarrett is currently in his third season as the Fighting Irish head coach and has his team in the super regionals for the second straight year.
+He was the ACC and D1 coach of the year in 2021, his second season at the helm for Notre Dame.

 In his second season with the Irish in 2021, Notre Dame had one of its best seasons in almost 20 years, ending up just one game away from their third ever College World Series berth.